ruuda/convector/readme.md

 Compiling
 ---------

-I use fancy hardware instructions, but LLVM has to be told to use these explicitly.
-When using Cargo normally, there is no way (yet) to do this, so `cargo build` and `cargo bench` do not produce optimal code.
-Instead, one has to use the more low-level `cargo rustc` command.
+Normally Cargo can be used to build Rust projects, but I use AVX and FMA instructions and LLVM has to be told to use these.
+There is no way to configure this in `Cargo.toml`, so a more low-level command has to be used to compile.
+I stuffed all of this away in a makefile, so now you can just run:

+ * `make` to build in release mode.
-To compile and run the regular binary:
+ * `make run` to build and run the release executable.

-    $ FEATURES="+sse,+sse2,+sse3,+ssse3,+sse4.1,+sse4.2,+sse4a,+avx,+avx2,+fma"
-    $ cargo rustc --release -- -C target-feature=$FEATURES
-    $ target/release/infomagr

-To benchmark and test:

-    $ cargo rustc --release -- --test -C target-feature=$FEATURES
-    $ target/release/infomagr --bench
-    $ target/release/infomagr --test

-Note that there is also `target-cpu=native`, but on my machine this produces code containing illegal instructions.
+ * `make bench` to build and run all benchmarks in release mode.
+ * `make test` to build and run all tests in debug mode.

+On Windows you might have to execute the commands in the makefile manually, but everything should still compile and run.

 [rust]: https://rust-lang.org